singro/SCWeiboManager/README.md

 ####Feature
  * All response & weibo delegate are handled in SCWeiboManager.m to keep your code tidy & clean.
  * Access Token persistent stored with keychain
+ * Easily create your own request according to official API docs.
  * Besides, all features of original SDK are also available.

 ####Third Parties